 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
 Rates for employer and employee contributions are set by Minn.
 Stat. ch.
 353. These statutes are established and amended by the state legislature.
-Coordinated Plan members were required to contribute 6.50 percent of their annual covered salary in 2015.
+General Employees Retirement Plan Coordinated Plan members were required to contribute 6.50 percent of their annual covered salary in 2016 and 2015.

-In 2015, the Authority was required to contribute the following percentage of annual covered salary:
+In both 2016 and 2015, the Authority was required to contribute the following percentage of annual covered salary:

-General Employees Retirement Fund Coordinated Plan members
+General Employees Retirement Plan Coordinated Plan members 7.50%